asgunzi/Math_proofs_cardboard_paper/README.md

 ![](pitagoras_alt.png)

 Sum of quarters.
-In the same spirit as the presented proofs, the sum of quarters is a interesting proof to be done in cardboard puzzles format:
+In the same spirit as the presented proofs, the sum of quarters is interesting to be done in cardboard puzzles format:

 ![](umquarto_esquema.PNG)